-Environmentalists would like you to believe that the energy efficient Compact Fluorescent Light bulbs (CFLs) are the next best thing to sliced bread because they use roughly 75% less electricity compared to the normal incandescent bulbs we are all familiar with.
-Each household using CFLs will draw less power from the electrical grid thus lessening the amount of CO2 being released into the atmosphere by coal-fired power plants.
+Environmentalists would like you to believe the energy efficient Compact Fluorescent Light bulbs (CFLs) are the next best thing to sliced bread.
+That’s because they use roughly 75% less electricity compared to the normal incandescent bulbs.
+Each household using CFLs will draw less power from the electrical grid thus lessening the amount of CO2 being released into the atmosphere.
 As a result, we will save the world from certain global warming apocalyptic doom.
-Wal-Mart, the largest retail store in the world, has embraced the CFL and has dedicated itself to selling 100,000,000 of the new CFL’s this year alone.
+Wal-Mart, the largest retail store in the world, has embraced the CFL and has dedicated itself to selling 100,000,000 of the new CFL’s this year alone (2007).

 At first glance, one could easily jump on board thinking they too can make a difference and save our environment.
-But if you ask yourself a couple questions, you quickly realize that these new bulbs, although more efficient, pose a much greater risk to the environment than the energy hungry incandescent bulbs they compete with.
+But if you ask yourself a couple questions, you quickly realize that these new bulbs, although more efficient, pose a much greater risk to the environment than the energy hungry incandescent bulbs they are meant to replace.

 If you are truly interested in protecting the environment, think twice about buying these CFLs until a proper recycling program has been established in your area.
 At this point in time, we are potentially replacing the CO2 problem with a mercury problem; a far worse problem to deal with.
 The best choice at the moment is to continue using the incandescent light bulbs until LED bulbs become cheaper to produce or a convenient way of recycling CFL’s has been established.